Pickup on South Street: Production

-Darryl F. Zanuck showed Fuller, who was then under contract to 20th Century Fox, a script by Dwight Taylor called Blaze of Glory about a woman lawyer falling in love with a criminal she was defending in a murder trial.
+Darryl F. Zanuck showed Fuller, who was then under contract with 20th Century-Fox, a script by Dwight Taylor called Blaze of Glory about a woman lawyer falling in love with a criminal she was defending in a murder trial.
 Fuller liked the idea but knew from his previous crime reporter experience that courtroom cases take a long time to play out.
 Fuller asked Zanuck if he could write a story of a lower criminal and his girlfriend that he originally titled Pickpocket but Zanuck thought the title too "European".

 Fuller had memories of South Street from his days as a crime reporter and came up with his new title.
 Fuller met Detective Dan Campion of the New York Police Department to research the background material of his story to add realism, with Fuller basing the role of "Tiger", the police detective, on Campion who had been suspended without salary for six months for manhandling a suspect.

 Fuller turned down many actresses for the lead role including studio favorites Marilyn Monroe; Shelley Winters; Ava Gardner, who looked too glamorous; Betty Grable, who wanted a dance number written in; and initially Jean Peters, whom he did not like when he saw film of her in Captain from Castile.
 With only a week to go before the film started production, Fuller saw Peters walk into the studio's commissary while having lunch.
 Fuller noticed Peters walked with a slightly bow-legged style that many prostitutes also had.
 Fuller was impressed with Peters' intelligence, spunkiness, and different roles at the studio when he tested her the Friday before shooting started on the Monday.
 When Betty Grable insisted on being in the film and threatened to cause problems, Fuller threatened to walk off the film.
 Peters got the role.